realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - `Repo` - for repository objects
   - `DTO` - for Data Transfer Objects
   - `num` - for things that refer to counts or amounts
+  - `max` & `min` - for limits
+  - `cur` - for `current` is gray area, prefer spelling out unless too pedantic for a local context.
+    - indicates the current value for the object.
   - `amt` - is in a gray area, as is `amnt`, prefer spelling out `amount`
   - `Kind` - Use in enums, instead of the word `Type` which is reserved specifically for the `Class<?>` types
   - `Str` - Append to a string variable name that represents a specific type